mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-button-border-color.md

 # How to Change Button Background Color?

-The button border color property applies solid colors to the message bar and default country modal window button border background.
+The button border color property applies solid colors to the message bar and default country modal window button border.

 ?> This border color will be applied to all 4 corners of the button.